SmallSharpToolsOpenSource/PhotoZoom/README.md

 PhotoZoom
 ===================

-### iOS project to show how to use gestures to zoom a photo.
+## iOS project which closely mimics the behavior of the Apple Photos app.

 ### Overview

 There are lots of photo browsing projects.
-You can find some on [Cocoa Controols](http://www.cocoacontrols.com/tags/photo) but I did not find they met my needs.
+You can find some on [Cocoa Controols](http://www.cocoacontrols.com/tags/photo) but I did not find them to met my needs.
 I wanted something that is very simple which could be dropped into an app easily.
 This solution is simply an extension of UIScrollView with the addition of tap gestures.

 The project was built by referencing the PhotoScroller and AutoScroll samples from Apple.
 (See @elizablock on Twitter)